marsfan/Farming-Simulator-Mod-Doc/.github/pull_request_template.md

-## IMPORTANT
+## **IMPORTANT**
 Make sure there is not already a pull request, or an issue with someone assigned to it that would cover your pull request.

-### Checklist
+## Checklist
 * [ ] All relevant documentation files updated.
 * [ ] XML Schema updated
 * [ ] .gitignore file updated (if needed)

-### Summary
+## Summary
 A clear and concise summary of what the change is.

 ## Details
 A more detailed description of what the change is.

 ## Proof
-A reference to where an example of the proposed change is used in either the base game, or in a mod.
-Do not directly attach any code that you do not have the rights to attach.
+Example of use of your recommended addition.
+Do not copy and paste the example here, instead describe where the file that provides proof can be found.
+See [CONTRIBUTING.md](../../CONTRIBUTING.md) for information on how to properly provide proof.\
 If fixing a mistake in the backend framework for the documentation, this section is not needed.

 ## Screenshots